dmorris0/python_intro/Chapter_08_Conditional_Logic_and_Control_Flow.md

 We are below target
 Got to work harder
 ```
 Notice the colon after the condition.
-Also all subsequent statements that are indented will be executed if the condition is `True`.
+Also, all subsequent statements that are indented will be executed if the condition is `True`.

 We can add an `else` to provide a sequence of commands when the condition is `False`
 ```python